 B is a scaled indicator from -1 to 1 which rates sectors by level of overall greenness from most pro-environmental at 1 to least environmental at -1.
-The B value differentiates between underlying sector context (b,) and specific environmental measures ( $b_2$ ). $b_1$ refers to our baseline evaluation of each country using 'off the shelf' environmental indicators.
+The B value differentiates between underlying sector context (b1) and specific environmental measures (b2). b1 refers to our baseline evaluation of each country using 'off the shelf' environmental indicators.
 This captures the country's underlying environmental performance.
-This includes an evaluation of its rating on multiple environmental performance indicators, and the overall country's climate target progression. b2 is a consideration of any COVID-19 response-specific data we have found that either supports or undermines the baseline value.
+This includes an evaluation of its rating on multiple environmental performance indicators, and the overall country's climate target progression. b, is a consideration of any COVID-19 response-specific data we have found that either supports or undermines the baseline value.
 It takes a negative value if stimulus support boosts harmful activities without regard to environmental targets or deregulates to roll back environmental conditions.
-It takes a positive value if stimulus support advances pro-environmental programmes or includes conditions on environmental performance (for more information on composition of ba, see further on in this Annex).
-Both guantified stimulus measures (e.g. an amount of funding designated for a certain project) and unquantified stimulus measures (e.g. rollbacks of environmental regulations that would theoretically reduce compliance costs for firms) can contribute to b2 values (see specific b2 section below for more detail).
+It takes a positive value if stimulus support advances pro-environmental programmes or includes conditions on environmental performance.